wso2/docs-is/en/identity-server/5.9.0/docs/administer/identity-related-tables.md

 </tr>
 <tr class="odd">
 <td>SCOPE</td>
-<td>The provided scope in the received request</td>
+<td>The provided scope in the recieved request</td>
 </tr>
 <tr class="even">
 <td>AUTHORIZED</td>
 <td>True/False (indicates whether the resource owner authorized the request).
-Initially, this column will be marked as false.</td>
+Initially this column will be marked as false.</td>
 </tr>
 <tr class="odd">
 <td>OAUTH_VERIFIER</td>
-<td>Initially, this column will be NULL.
+<td>Initially this column will be NULL.
 The client application then receives the request token and the request token secret after which it can authorize the request token where the user enters the credentials and authorizes the request.</td>
 </tr>
 <tr class="even">
 <td>AUTHZ_USER</td>
-<td>This is the username of the user that authorized the request token.
+<td>The username of the user that authorized the request token.
 Once the value of this column is added, the AUTHORIZED column will be marked as true and a random number will be inserted into the OAUTH_VERIFIER column for verification purposes.</td>
 </tr>
 </tbody>
 </table>

----

 #### IDN_OAUTH1A_ACCESS_TOKEN

-When using OAuth 1.0a and receiving an OAuth 1.0a request token, the client application can obtain the access token by authorizing the request token.
+When using OAuth 1.0a and receiving a OAuth 1.0a request token, the client application can obtain the access token by authorizing the request token.
 The following table lists out the columns and a description of the values it contains.